WookieeNo1/NGUIdleInjector-Pretty-Print/README.md

     Cube Progress now highlights numerical values, as does Turning in Quest Items There are some places where the detection/highlighting of numbers includes any following text.
 This has been fixed

+    PitSpin: Removed Blank Line in 'You Gained' entries and Indented associated lines

+    PitSpin: Added Colours.csv to allow User-defined colours for Money Pit Rewards entries - remove # to activate and set colour value as required

+(Yes, I'm British)